Will The (Investing) Pride Of Pittsburgh Join Our GNC Short Squeeze Party?

 Sources: Forbes

-Given that David Tepper is the investing pride of Pittsburgh and the GNC Holdings Inc. (NYSE:GNC) is Pittsburgh based, Seeking Alpha readers must have known that your colorful, off the wall, and dare I say imaginative author would have found a way to weave David Tepper into one of my GNC pieces.
+Given that David Tepper is the investing pride of Pittsburgh and that GNC Holdings, Inc. (NYSE:GNC) is Pittsburgh-based, Seeking Alpha readers must have known that your colorful, off the wall, and dare I say imaginative author would have found a way to weave David Tepper into one of my GNC pieces.

 Anyway, through the power of Seeking Alpha, I am writing in hopes, however slim, that somehow, someway, the Great David Tepper reads this short and sweet little update piece.

 Last night we learned that My Man - Robert Moran bought another 300K shares of GNC at $6.68 for his PA.
-Mr. Moran has now owns 953K shares in his PA and has ponied up $7MM of his own money as a testament to his conviction in his turnaround strategy.
-Recently, we walked away from debt refinancing talks, as hedge fund lenders pushed for ridiculous terms.
+Mr. Moran now owns 953K shares in his PA and has ponied up $7MM of his own money as a testament to his conviction in his turnaround strategy.
+Recently, he walked away from debt refinancing talks, as hedge fund lenders pushed for ridiculous terms.

 As I have stated on numerous occasions, a core piece of my thesis is that Robert Moran is a retail genius that has put in motion a New GNC turnaround strategy that is working.

-Moreover, as of last night, the institutional holders lists was filed.
-As you can see, on balance, GNC's buyside long are sticking with their bet.
+Moreover, as of last night, the institutional holders list was filed.
+As you can see, on balance, GNC's buyside longs are sticking with their bets.

-Therefore, it is crystal clear to me that the Master of the Universe shorts are the only reason why shares of GNC have traded back down to under $7 despite better than expected Q1 2017 earnings and management's full year FY17 cash flow guidance of $250 million.
+Therefore, it is crystal clear to me that the Master of the Universe shorts are the only reason why shares of GNC have traded back down to under $7 despite better-than-expected Q1 2017 earnings and management's full-year FY17 cash flow guidance of $250 million.

 Takeaway

 The shorts are on the wrong side of this bet.
-It is so obvious that shops like Apollo are long GNC Term Loan, and Convertibles and short its stock thinking they are have risk-free perfect hedge.
+It is so obvious that shops like Apollo are long GNC Term Loan and Convertibles, and short its stock thinking they have risk-free perfect hedge.
 As My Man - Robert Moran's additional $2 million open market purchase proves, the shorts are wrong and GNC's turnaround is working.
-After the news broke last night, we added more shares at $7.18, in after hours trading.
-I can't wait to witness today's trading session tug-a-war between the longs and the shorts.
+After the news broke last night, we added more shares at $7.18 in after-hours trading.
+I can't wait to witness today's trading session tug-of-war between the longs and the shorts.

 For a mere $25 million bucks, David Tepper could buy a 5% stake in GNC and double if not triple his money on a short squeeze.
-If Mr. Tepper and his team of analysts want to back-test my work on calling short squeezes, please see these two write ups on Weight Watchers (NYSE:WTW) - Weight Watchers Has The Momentum (January 3, 2017) and My Spidey Sense (December 29, 2016).
+If Mr. Tepper and his team of analysts want to back-test my work on calling short squeezes, please see these two write-ups on Weight Watchers (NYSE:WTW) - Weight Watchers Has The Momentum (January 3, 2017) and My Spidey Sense (December 29, 2016).

 Disclosure: I am/we are long GNC.